 - Can your lawn handle it?

-Plus, dogs have a bad habit of destroying furniture and clothes, even when they’re playing.
+Plus, dogs have an unpleasant habit of destroying furniture and clothes, even when they’re playing.

 Are you a neat freak?
 If you're scared of one dog's mess, imagine what two dogs can do!